ExpediaGroup/beekeeper/README.md

 If the table is partitioned the cleanup delay will also apply to each partition that is added to the table.
 The table will only be dropped when there are no remaining partitions.

-Once users have configured a table to use the TTL feature, they can use the `beekeeper-api` `GET /metadata` endpoint to check if their table has been successfully registered in the Beekeeper database.
+Once users have configured a table to use the TTL feature, they can use the `beekeeper-api` `GET /metadata` endpoint to check if their table has been successfully registered in the Beekeeper database, and also be able to see when it is going to be deleted.
 More information in the [Beekeeper API section]()

 ### End-to-end lifecycle example
 1. A Hive table is configured with the TTL parameter `beekeeper.remove.expired.data=true` (see [Hive table configuration](#hive-table-configuration) for more details).